Learn-Together-Pro/ComputerScience/concepts.md

 Neo4J, FlockDB

-### Strict Consistence / Eventual Consistency / Causal consistency
+### Consistency in reads : Strict Consistence / Eventual Consistency / Causal consistency

 **Strict consistency** is a guarantee that any read operation on the data will always return the latest version of the data.
 In other words, if a data is updated, any subsequent read of that data will always return the latest version.
 Strict consistency is often achieved by locking data during updates, which can cause delays and potentially slow down the system.